mongodb-university/Bluehawk/docs/docs/guides/code-snippets.md

 [Bluehawk tags](/reference/tags).
 Tags are similar to HTML or XML; you put a `start` tag before the code you want to annotate, and an `end` tag after it.
 Bluehawk reads those start and end tags, and generates output files based on your annotations.
-Bluehawk tags live in comment blocks.
+You can use Bluehawk tags in any text file.

+The Bluehawk tool has language-specific "comment awareness" - as well as string literal awareness - that allows it to:

+- Avoid making snippet files with a closing block comment token at the front
+- Parse multi-line, commented out JSON "attribute lists" of tags so they don't create syntax errors in your code

 ### Output File Names